gemini3d/gemini3d/docs/Linux_intel_oneapi.md

 # Build Gemini3D with Intel oneAPI on Linux

-Intel oneAPI provides Intel MPI, LAPACK, and Scalapack on Linux.
+Intel oneAPI (no cost) provides Intel MPI, LAPACK, and Scalapack on Linux.

-## setup Intel oneAPI

 Like LLVM, oneAPI relies on the underlying GCC compiler for libc and libstdc++.
-Having too old GCC/libc will fail to build.
+Having too old GCC/libc/libstdc++ will fail to build.
 Ensure your system has GCC 8 or newer to work with Intel oneAPI on Linux.

 Install